 Saddle style fittings are designed to mount directly on your existing pipe.

 If you are ordering an insertion style adapter for your existing plumbing, it must be for your exact pipe.
 The adapters are machined to fit the outer diameter of the pipe and also compensate for pipe wall thickness differences.
 Therefore, if you mount an adapter for a schedule 40 pipe on a schedule 80 pipe, the meter will produce very inaccurate results.
 We can custom machine adapters as long as the pipe has a smooth outer surface.

 Electronics with Digital Display

 The digital display shows flow Rate, Resettable Total, and Lifetime Total in Gallons, Liters, or Cubic Feet.
 It can be field calibrated to adjust for inaccuracy.

-The accuracy is based on steady, undisturbed flow with a fully developed turbulent flow.
+The accuracy is based on steady, undisturbed flow with a fully developed laminar flow.
 Swirling and other disruptions in the flow will affect the meter’s accuracy.
 Uniform developed flow is produced in straight runs of pipe.

 The meter must be installed in a straight length of pipe with at least 10 pipe diameters upstream of the meter.
 The length of pipe downstream must be at least 5 pipe diameters.
 Major flow obstructions, such as gate valves, pumps and multiple elbows will require longer straight runs of pipe before the meter.